‘The Voice’ Season 26 winner is…

 It was the first win for Bublé – the only coach to have two team members in the top five.
 That other team member, Shye, was the runner up.

-Vasquez, 32, hails from Mindanao, Philippines, and thanked her coach prior to her win.
+Vasquez, 32, hails from Mindanao, Philippines, and thanked his coach prior to his win.

 “Your mentorship is a blessing to me, my family and to all the dreamers out there,” he told Bublé.
 “You have opened up so many doors.”